Growing Inner Power in Therapy

 Idealization Feels Comforting — and Limiting

 That reflex follows us into therapy.
-The pedestal feels soothing—until it tips.
-The savior image cracks, disappointment rushes in, and progress stalls.
+A therapist on a pedestal feels soothing—until it tips.
+The savior image inevitably cracks, disappointment seeps in, and progress stalls.

-Healing begins the moment we notice that hand-off and gently call our power back home.
+Deeper healing begins the moment we recognize that hand-off, pause, and bring our power back home.

 Power as Something We Co-Create